-The BAT Group's Standards of Business Conduct (SoBC), is the BAT Group's core global policy, setting out the high standards of integrity expected of its employees, its subsidiaries, and joint ventures which the BAT Group controls across a range of compliance topics.
-The SoBC include dedicated chapters on Respect in the Workplace and Human Rights, which are in line with the BAT Group's support for the UN Guiding Principles and the International Labour Organization's (ILO) Declaration on Fundamental Principles and Rights at Work.
+The BAT Group's Standards of Business Conduct (SoBC) is the BAT Group's core global policy, setting out the high standards of integrity expected of its employees, its subsidiaries, and joint ventures controlled by the BAT Group across a range of compliance topics.
+The SoBC include dedicated chapters on Respect in the Workplace and Human Rights, which align with the UN Guiding Principles and the International Labour Organization's (ILO) Declaration on Fundamental Principles and Rights at Work.
 ITCAN has adopted the SoBC for local implementation.